 In our tests with the 2020 model, the FHD+ configuration saw 11.5 hours of light web browsing and 14.5 hours of local video playback.
 However, heavy tasks drained the battery in five or so hours.
 Expect those battery times to fall with the screen configured at Ultra HD+.

 The MacBook Pro also took a step backward in terms of battery performance.
 The 2019 model’s 58 watt-hour battery is noticeably smaller than the previous version’s 74.9 watt-hour battery.
 Our video loop test drained the battery in 10 hours and 24 minutes.
 The MacBook Pro will last you through a day of normal usage, but if you want better battery performance, the 1080p XPS 13 should last longer.

 Dell settles into the throne

-Ultimately, we think you’ll be happy with either laptop, and a lot of your choice will depend on which operating system you’re used to.
-But if you’re open to both the Apple and Windows worlds, the Dell XPS 13 is a fantastic option.
+Ultimately, we think you’ll be happy with either laptop, but a lot of your choice will depend on the operating system you most prefer.
+However, if you’re open to both the Apple and Windows worlds, the Dell XPS 13 is a fantastic option.

 - Dell XPS 17 review: Leaving the MacBook Pro 16 in the dust

 - Dell XPS 15 buying guide 2020: How to choose processor, RAM, display, and more

 - Best 4th of July Laptop Deals 2020: Apple, HP & Dell